corentin-junod/DSM-Occlusion/README.md

 This software requires a computer with a Nvidia graphic card.
 Supported operating systems are Windows and Linux.

+### Windows

+1. Download the latest release from this repository and run the executable contained in it from a command line.

+### Linux

+1. Install the latest GDAL package for your distribution.
+The package is generally named *gdal* or *libgdal*

-Download the latest release and
+2. Download the latest release from this repository and run the executable contained in it from a command line.

 <br>
 <h2 align="center">Usage</h2>